 22. Video Editing and Production

-Just like podcasts, online videos offer opportunities for freelancers to make money with editing and production services.
-Many video creators will outsource the editing and production of their videos, and there is plenty of demand for these services.
+Like podcasts, online videos offer opportunities for freelancers to make money with editing and production services.
+Many video creators will outsource the editing and production of their videos, and there is plenty of demand for these freelance services.

 → To learn more, see Video Editing with Adobe Premiere Pro for Beginners on Skillshare.